philwhiles/frettler/README.md

 either running from the command line and using an ANSI colour friendly terminal, or in Eclipse using an ANSI Console plugin (goto to Eclipse Marketplace and search for 'ANSI console').

-The colours look good in my Eclipse with Dark mode (what programmer doesn't use Dark Mode?!), and they help to scan the notes and intervals and easily see the patterns.

-The ChordView now calculates the open string fingering for a chord, but can still display all occurences using an alternate method.
+The colours look best when Frettler is run in a terminal with a new black background.

 ## Caveats
-This is a work in progress!
+This is a work in progress, pretty much like the authors understanding of music theory.

 ### Music theory
-Prior to writing this app, my knowledge of music theory was pretty rudimentary.
-Still is to be honest.
-I have been learning to play guitar for the last six months, and have been deliberately not rushing into it as I want to build up my knowledge of music theory at the same time.
-I don't want to blindly learn the fingering for various chords without understanding how the scales are constructed, how the chords in that scale can be derived, and how to name those chords, and also how the chord fingering is arrived at.
-A lot of the theory behind this code is formed from my reading random resources and trying to fit it all together, so forgive me if some of the music domain names used are suspect, or the rules in my music theory code has some gaps or holes.
-I am finding this to be a great learning exercise, and I shall get there.
+Contributions and advice are welcomed.
+Frettler was initially created as an exercise in learning music theory and the author still has a long way to go.

 ### Chord fingerings
-The ChordView still requires some work - it can calculate the chord fingering for fairly standard, open string, major, minor and diminished chords but I am still working on it - I need to check it's handiwork for a wider variety of chords and confirm that my algorithm for selecting the correct fingering works extensively.
-I havent found any resources online which explain how chord fingerings are derived.
-Yes, I know it's all about the tonic, a third and fifth etc, but each string has multiple candidates for each note in a chord.
-My algorithm favours the higher frets, can exclude strings lower than the tonic string, can avoid duplicating the same note in the same octave as it works from the sixth string to the first etc. But I need to put that theory to the test with a wider set of chords and confirm my assumptions hold water.
+The ChordView still requires some work - it can calculate the chord fingering for fairly standard, open string, major, minor and diminished chords but further work is needed.
+The chord mode of the horizontal view calculates the chord diagrams by favouring the higher frets, can exclude strings lower than the tonic string, can avoid duplicating the same note in the same octave as it works from the sixth string to the first etc.
+This algorithm is probably the area requiring the most testing and further refinement.

-## TODO
+## Tips
-- Add some Javadoc, for my own sanity if no one elses
-- Arpeggios
-- Modes
-- Extend the types of scales it understands?
-- Verify the VERTICAL CHORD fingering output for the more esoteric chords!
-- Actually learn guitar!
+Left to the end to avoid confusion and detracting from the understanding of the arguments required.

+#### Abbreviations
+The Instrument argument can be abbreviated, as long as the abbreviation is unique within the set of instruments. ie you can use 'g', but you must use 'ban' or 'bas'.
+The View argument can only be abbreviated to 'h' or 'v'.

+#### Defaults
+All the arguments except for the instrument, have default values.
+This means you can incrementally drop the arguments from right to left, but cannot drop one in the middle.
+So './frettler guitar' or even './frettler g', would do the same as './frettler guitar horiontal C major_scale'.
+And './frettler g v', would do the same as './frettler guitar vertical C major_scale'.